Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: The Hamiltonian constraint

-left from $v$, one can formulate and solve a difference equation for the pair $(v,e)$, and so on, going step by step from one vertex-edge pair to the next one, from the left to the right.
+(the vertex function $|m_{i-2},n_{i-2}\rangle$ does not contribute, as there is no second derivative in $E^x$, $E^y$) one can formulate and solve a difference equation for the pair $(v,e)$, and so on, going step by step from one vertex-edge pair to the next one, from the left to the right.
 In general, there will be a superposition of states (\ref{initial}) at the chosen sequence with the probability amplitudes

-and the obtained states at $(v,e)$ have to be multiplied with (\ref{amp}) for every state (\ref{initial}).
-And so on from left to right\ldots Starting from such an ``initial-value" state at some sequence ``edge-vertex-edge", one can of course, do everything also from right to left for pairs $(e,v)$ with the edge left from the vertex.
+where $\{m,n,k\}$ refers to the labels at the two vertices and the two edges left from $v$, and the obtained states at $(v,e)$ have to be multiplied with (\ref{amp}) for every state of the form (\ref{initial}).
+And so on from left to right\ldots$\;$ Starting from such an ``initial-value" state at some sequence ``edge-vertex-edge", one can of course, do everything also from right to left for pairs $(e,v)$ with the edge left from the vertex.